JoElfner/multisim/README.md

 Parts derived by class inheritance of the standard parts:
 * heated pipe
 * branched pipe, pipe with valve, pipe with pump

+The following controllers are defined in [parts/controllers](parts/controllers.py):
+* PID controller
+* bang bang controller
+* two sensor controller
+* model predictive controller (CHP-plant specific) Preferred tuning method for PID controllers is Ziegler-Nichols, since the parameters `Kp_crit` and `T_crit` can be passed directly to the controller while specifying the aggressiveness of the PID controller with rules like `classic` or `pessen-int` (Pessen integral rule).

+Compound parts consisting of multiple other parts and controllers can be found in [parts/part_modules](parts/part_modules).
+Part dimensions, such as pipe diameters, and controller coefficients have been to fit a wide range of flow speeds and temperatures, but may be adjusted if controls show instabilities or if the solver requires too many retries to find a stable solution.
 * gas boiler
 * chp plant, also with flue gas heat exchanger (based on fitting a model to manufacturer specific measurement data)
 * three different consumer appliances (space heating, state-of-the-art water heating, low exergy water heating)

-The following controllers are defined in parts/controllers:
-* PID controller
-* bang bang controller
-* two sensor controller
-* model predictive controller (CHP-plant specific)

 New parts and controllers can be added either by defining completely new classes or by inheriting from existing parts.